Celebrate Independence Day in Santa Cruz County at these 4th of July Events

 Where: Main Street, Watsonville

 The sound of fireworks, even small ones, can terrify your pet.
 There are a few things you can do to help your pet get through the Independence Day festivities.
 Keep them home, preferably in a safe, secure, escape-proof room.
 Do not leave pets outside, even in a fenced yard, anytime fireworks might be set off.
+It is legal to light off fireworks in Watsonville for a few days before and on the day after independence day, so kep your pet safe for the entire week.
 Set up a comfy bed, food, and water, and keep the windows and curtains closed to help muffle the noise and block bursts of light.
 Make sure your pet is wearing correct identification and tags just in case he or she becomes scared and runs away from home.
 Microchipping also is a great precaution.
 Keep your pet away from used and unused fireworks, as well as alcoholic beverages, human foods, and other Fourth of July treats since many of these items can be harmful.

 Make this fourth of July holiday a safe one for you, your family, your friends, your pets, and all of Santa Cruz County.